ModUDuke/experiments/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a00d1ebc4c
 ## Working with non-compliance
 Let's continue with the CreditCo dataset described in the previous exercise.
+The CFO has assigned you to figure out the average treatment effect of taking a credit line increase offer on late payments (defaults), and he wants to see something before lunch.
+You realize that you can give him a simple result: you just need to do some quick checks for balance in your samples and compute a "naive" average treatment effect to get the analysis started.

 A simulated version of this dataset, `CreditCo`, is available in the workspace.

-In this exercise, you will compute the average treatment effect of taking a credit line increase offer on late payments (default).
+With that data:

 *** =instructions
 - See if treatment and control groups are of equal size